Correlation measures of a quantum state and information characteristics of a quantum channel: Preliminaries and basic notation

 A state $\omega$ of a bipartite system $AB$ is called \emph{quantum-classical} (briefly, \emph{q-c state}) if it has the form

 where $\{p_k,\rho_k\}$ is an ensembles of states in $\S(\H_A)$ and $\{|k\rangle\}$ is a fixed orthonormal basis in $\H_B$.
-It is essential that $I(A\!:\!B)_{\omega}=\chi(\{p_k,\rho_k\})$ for any such state $\omega$.
+It is essential that $I(A\!:\!B)_{\omega}=\chi(\{p_k,\rho_k\})$ for any such state $\omega$ \cite{H-SCI,Wilde}.

 A \emph{quantum operation} $\Phi$ from a system $A$ to a system $B$ is a linear completely positive trace non-increasing map from $\T(\H_A)$ to $\T(\H_B)$ \cite{H-SCI,Wilde}.
 A trace preserving operation is called \emph{quantum channel}.
-The Stinespring theorem implies that any quantum operation (correspondingly, channel) $\Phi$ from $A$ to $B$ can be represented as
+By the Stinespring theorem any quantum operation (correspondingly, channel) $\Phi$ from $A$ to $B$ can be represented as

 where $V_{\Phi}$ is a contraction (correspondingly, isometry) from the space $\H_A$ into the tensor product of the space $\H_B$ and some Hilbert space $\H_E$ called \emph{environment} \cite{H-SCI,Wilde}.